harvardfop/harvardfop.github.io/_posts/1111-11-11-fop-policies-and-procedures.md

 - Sexual/romantic relationships between leaders/staff and participants are forbidden.
 This extends after the conclusion of a FOP trip.
 - All participants, leaders, and staff are expected to follow the standards of conduct outlined in the Harvard College [Handbook for Students](http://handbook.fas.harvard.edu).
 - No group nudity, including partial nudity, is allowed on FOP.

+#### Procedure

+- It is important to note that FOP leadership occurs directly on the week-long trip, but your responsibility to your FOPpers continues for the rest of their first year at Harvard.
+The impact you have on your FOPpers is much greater than most leaders ever realize, and because of this, it is important to think seriously about how you conduct yourself with and around your FOPpers during their first year.
+FOP leaders are expected to be role models and to act responsibly in the presence of their FOPpers throughout the year.

 ### Shelters/Huts